JBrown4223/InterfaceMonitor/README.md

 ## Questions

+### 1. In a few sentences, describe the general architecture of your interface monitor.
+[1 mark]

+The interface monitor follows a client-based architecture.
+It creates a socket and connects to the network monitor.
+Once the interface monitor is connected with the network monitor, it sends a message to the network monitor to let it know that its ready to monitor.
+The interface monnitor and network monitor send messages back and forth to obtain/display the required data.
+When the network monitor sends a message, "Shut Down" or a SIGINT, the interface monitor will safely quit and shut down.

 ### 3. Could the interface monitor and network monitor all be contained within one process, if so how?
 [1 mark]